Scroll down for photos and more!

 The documentary’s world premiere took place at the Galway Film Fleadh in Ireland, followed by screenings at the Internationale Hofer Filmtage (Hof International Film Festival) in Hof, Bavaria, and at the prestigious Vancouver International Film Festival in British Columbia, Canada, where it received the “Audience Award” in its category.
 The film was also nominated for Best Documentary at the 2026 Irish Film and Television Awards [IFTA].

-The United States premiere will be at FilmFest DC in Eva’s hometown of Washington DC, on April 22nd and 23rd, 2026, at 8:30 PM at the Regal Gallery Place theater in Washington, DC.
-This will be Eva’s family’s first opportunity to see the film on a real movie screen They have, of course, seen it on a small screen.
+The United States premiere took place at FilmFest DC in Eva’s hometown of Washington DC, in April of 2026.
+This was Eva’s family’s first opportunity to see the film on a real movie screen They had, of course, previewed it on a small screen.
 Her sister Anette told me, “We just loved it, we thought that it really told Eva’s story.
 My parents loved it, this is what they wanted from the beginning, a documentary.
 So so happy this is finally coming about.”

 Filming the Documentary